-In 2016, the Florida Department of Elder Affairs, OPPG, was given the statutory responsibilities for handling complaints and conducting investigations of professional guardians pursuant to the guardianship laws in Florida Statute Chapter 744.
-With no investigative unit or investigative experience, OPPG determined a cooperative partnership was needed with Clerks' Offices of Inspectors General, having the expertise and experience needed to fulfill OPPG's investigative authority.
-Therefore, in 2016, a Memorandum of Understanding was executed between OPPG and seven Clerks of Circuit Court and Comptrollers, Offices of Inspectors General, establishing a statewide partnership known as the Statewide Investigation Alliance (Alliance).
+In 2016, the Florida Department of Elder Affairs, Office of Public & Professional Guardians (OPPG), was given the statutory responsibilities for handling complaints and conducting investigations of professional guardians pursuant to the guardianship laws in Florida Statute Chapter 744.
+With no investigative unit or investigative experience, OPPG determined a cooperative partnership was needed with Clerks' Offices of Inspectors General having the expertise and experience needed to fulfill OPPG's investigative authority.
+Therefore, in 2016, a Memorandum of Understanding was executed between OPPG and several Clerks of Circuit Court and Comptrollers, Offices of Inspectors General, establishing a statewide partnership known as the Statewide Investigation Alliance (Alliance).